hollyschinsky/todos-app-pwa/lesson1.md

 ---

 ## Overview
 This lesson assumes you have the PhoneGap CLI installed.
-If you have not installed it yet, you can do so now with the following command (requires node):
+If you have not installed it yet, you can do so now with the following command:

     npm install -g phonegap